utshomax/postman-docs/src/pages/docs/live-insights/live-insights-gs.md

 ### Kubernetes deployment

-Get onboarded quickly with the Kubernetes injector.
+To get started using Live Insights, ensure you have a team set up in Postman.
+If you don’t already have a team in Postman, see [Collaboration overview](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#creating-a-team) for instructions on how to set it up.
+Postman Free provides team setup with up to three users.
+Once your team is set up, contact [Live Insights Alpha team](live.insights.alpha@postman.com) to get access to the Live Insights alpha in Postman.

+Next, [create a collection](#create-a-collection) and [install the LCA locally](#install-the-live-collections-agent-locally).
+Then, configure the LCA using the Kubernetes injector (`kube inject`).

 The injector is a tool that operates on the YAML definition of a Kubernetes deployment in an offline fashion, similar to [Istio’s manual sidecar injection](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/#manual-sidecar-injection).

-Set up the LCA in your Kubernetes environment using the injector, and edit the deployment using additional command flags.

 #### Configure

+Set up the LCA in your Kubernetes environment using `kube inject`, and edit the deployment using additional command flags.
+For more information about this command and its flags, see [Live Collection Agent reference](/docs/live-insights/reference).

 1. Navigate to the correct Kubernetes cluster and get the existing deployment configuration.